W e l c o m e

 To pursue Steiner's cosmic narrative a bit further, see the section titled "The Creed" on the page "Here's the Answer".

-Waldorf schools and Anthroposophy — these do not, by any means, constitute the biggest problems facing humanity.
+As I acknowledged above, Waldorf schools and Anthroposophy certainly do not constitute the biggest problem facing humanity.
 And yet Waldorf Watch is a large website, devoting a great deal of attention to issues most people have never heard of.
 Why have I spent so much time on these issues?

 Near the core of most human problems, including the largest, lie twin evils: ignorance and superstition.
 If humanity is to make progress — if, indeed, it is to survive — we need to attack these deep sources of error.